Maximally stretched laminations on geometrically finite hyperbolic manifolds: Application to properly discontinuous actions on

 \section{Application to properly discontinuous actions on $G=\PO(n,1)$}

 In this section we prove the results of Section~\ref{subsec:introquotientsG} on the geometrically finite quotients of $G:=\PO(n,1)$, namely Theorem~\ref{thm:adm} (properness criterion) and Theorems \ref{thm:deformcompact} and~\ref{thm:deform} (deformation).
-We adopt the notation and terminology of Section~\ref{subsec:introquotientsG}.
+We adopt the notation and terminology of Section~\ref{subsec:introquotientsG}, and proceed as in \cite{kasPhD}.
 Note that all the results remain true if $G$ is replaced by $\OO(n,1)$, $\SO(n,1)$, or $\SO(n,1)_0$.

 In Section~\ref{subsec:Cmu} we start by introducing a constant $C_{\mu}(j,\rho)$, which we use in Section~\ref{subsec:implicationsproperness} to state a refinement of Theorem~\ref{thm:adm}.
 This refinement is proved in Sections \ref{subsec:proofadmred} and~\ref{subsec:proofadmnonred}.
 Before that, in Section~\ref{subsec:Cartanproj} we discuss the connection with the general theory of properly discontinuous actions on reductive homogeneous spaces, and in Section~\ref{subsec:topology} we make two side remarks.
 Section~\ref{subsec:proofdeform} is devoted to the proof of Theorems \ref{thm:deformcompact} and~\ref{thm:deform}, and Section~\ref{subsec:(G,X)struct} to their interpretation in terms of completeness of geometric structures.